 Ancient Egypt was a truly fascinating time, which is why it is still being remembered through stories, architecture, and various games.
 There are myriads of Egyptian-inspired games out there, ranging from puzzle games for kids to slot machine titles aimed at adults.

-The popular Hello Kids site has neat Cleopatra-themed puzzles that kids can enjoy, ranging from easy to very hard ones.
-For adults, several Egyptian-inspired games are constantly hitting the market, one of which is Spin Genie’s uber popular Cleopatra-themed slot game.
+The popular Hello Kids site has neat Cleopatra-themed puzzles that kids can enjoy, ranging from easy to very hard ones and Ancient Egyptian themes are running through adult games today from slot machines to apps.

 No matter how long ago the Ancient Egyptians rule the world, it would seem their influence has transcended generations and is still very much prevalent in the present day.

 If you want to learn more about its culture and teach your kids about it, why not introduce certain concepts to your playtime with them?
 There are plenty of things that you can do at the Mr Donn site that is reminiscent of days gone by.

 This is a collaborative post (for more information visit my Disclosure, Affiliate & Giveaway Policy.)
 However the different parenting and children’s games of other cultures it is something I am genuinely interested in and I believe you all would be too and I always make sure all posts are in keeping with The Mummy Toolbox!